• Skip to main content

 Is this recipe safe to eat while pregnant?

-Dairy and cut fresh fruit must never be left out at room temp.
+Dairy and cut fresh fruit must never be left out at room temperature.

 There are no ingredients in this recipe that should pose a risk during pregnancy, as long as you follow good food hygiene and safety practices, use ingredients that are fresh and "in date", and ensure that everything is properly stored.